POPULAR FEATURES

 1. Off-brand marketing materials

-2. Inability to Adapt to the Local Market
+2. Inability to adapt to the local market

-Suppose corporate marketers decide to use the same blanket campaign in all regions for local campaigns.
+Suppose corporate marketers decide to use the same campaign in all regions.
 In that case, local franchises may miss out on personalized campaigns for their target audience.
-Even worse, they may end up targeting the wrong customers.
 Just because a particular campaign template worked for a store in Dallas doesn't mean it will work for a store in New York.
+While consistency is important for brands, corporate marketers need to leave room to adapt marketing to each locality.

 ikea local campaign malaysiaExample of localization creative Ikea (source).

-3. Outdated Brand Assets
+3. Outdated brand assets

-4. Slow Change
+4. Slow localization process

 work approval process

-Setting up an automated work approval process will reign in the possibilities of local branches straying from brand guidelines.
+Setting up an automated work approval process will reign in the possibility of local branches straying from brand guidelines.
 Finally, brand managers can distribute locked templates that promote consistency but leave room for local units to customize as per their needs.

-5. Going Rogue
+5. Going rogue

-When local branches go rogue with their marketing, it causes digital detritus- a situation where there's a stream of digital litter that doesn't add value to growing your brand.
-These streams can come in the form of social media pages created for a campaign and are no longer updated.
-This situation can paint your brand as uncaring and untrustworthy in customers' eyes.
-Mainly, the digital residue is caused by tactic marketing activities as opposed to a clear marketing strategy.
+Sometimes, local marketers take creativity and customization a bit too far.
+When this happens and there's no compliance monitoring in place, rogue content can lead to a full-blown crisis.
+Rogue marketing causes digital detritus- a situation where there's a stream of fragmented digital litter that doesn't add value to growing your brand.
+This situation can paint your brand as sloppy and untrustworthy in customers' eyes.
+Mainly, the digital residue is caused by reactive marketing activities as opposed to a clear marketing strategy.

 To prevent local branches from going rogue, brands should implement a brand compliance monitoring process.
 Where possible, they should have a team to monitor compliance while supporting local branches to align marketing strategy with corporate goals.
 That said, corporate marketers should communicate marketing processes that aren't subjected to compliance.
 This will give local branches the freedom to be agile and creative with marketing without crossing boundaries.